-We found the best overall traction devices for a variety of scenarios so that you can get out there and enjoy your winter running safely, whatever the conditions.
-To learn more about traction devices for running before buying, check out our thoughts on choosing the correct traction devices for your needs, our testing methodology for this guide, and our answers to frequently asked questions about these devices.
+The Black Diamond Distance Spike was the best overall traction device for various scenarios, and we turned to the Kahtoola Exospikes for runs over variable terrain.
+To learn more about running traction devices before buying, check out our thoughts on choosing the correct ones for your needs, our testing methodology, and our answers to frequently asked questions about these devices.

 Best Winter Running Traction Devices